Jojotheamazing/esp32-console/README.md

 - This project isn't perfect and can have some issues on fast graphics.
 Optimazed lua and NES games can run well with plenty fps.
 - The audio is stereo which means both speakers output the same audio.
-- This project requires a lot of soldering and patience wouldn't recommend for beginners
+- This project requires a lot of soldering and patience wouldn't recommend for beginners -The System expects specific SD structure please follow it or the console wont function properly.

 # 🛠️ INSTRUCTIONS
 The wire lenghts might not apply to reality please check by roughly laying it from point a to b before cutting.